 Often I hear defendants say that they are confident that if they just explain everything to the prosecutor, the prosecutor will simply see things their way and dismiss the case.
 This is almost always not the case.
 If your side of the story was so compelling then the police would not have arrested you or filed charges against you.
 The prosecutor is usually going to support the police in their decision to charge you with a crime.

 What you need if you have been charged with a crime is an experienced guide who will walk you through the legal process.
 You need a criminal defense lawyer who will review the police reports, interview witnesses, and fight for you.
 A lawyer fights for you by developing making sure that the prosecutor is held to their burden of proof and that they prove the case.
 Often times, the prosecutor cannot prove a case, but they will not tell you that information.
 They will offer you a plea bargain and hope you do not hire an attorney who will make sure you are protected.

-If you find yourself in trouble, call James W. Newby, LLC.
+If you find yourself in trouble, call James Newby Law.
 He will make sure you are protected and that you have someone on your side.

 Call James Newby Law today.
 These are serious charges and you need a serious defense.
 Click HERE to contact James Newby now.